Hardy Boyz: Feud and second departure (2009)

 The Hardy Boyz kickstarted 2009 with a win over Edge and Big Show on the January 2 episode of SmackDown.
 This was the last match for the then WWE Champion and ECW Champion as a team as Matt would lose the ECW championship to Jack Swagger on the January 13 episode of ECW.
-Heading into the 2009 Royal Rumble, Matt was attempting to regain the ECW Championship from Jack Swagger while Jeff held the WWE Championship.
+Heading into the Royal Rumble on January 25, Matt was attempting to regain the ECW Championship from Jack Swagger while Jeff held the WWE Championship.
 After Matt lost to Swagger, he interfered in Jeff's match with Edge, hitting Jeff with a steel chair and allowing Edge to win the WWE Championship.
 On the January 30 episode of SmackDown, Matt announced the permanent disbandment of the tag team due to the events at the Royal Rumble and that he no longer considered Jeff as his partner or brother.
 Matt moved to the SmackDown brand and began a scripted rivalry with Jeff.
-The pair faced each other in an Extreme Rules match at WrestleMania 25, which Matt won.
-They later faced each other in a stretcher match, in which Matt gained his second win over Jeff.
+The pair faced each other in an Extreme Rules match at WrestleMania 25 on April 5, which Matt won.
+They later faced each other in a stretcher match on the April 10 episode of SmackDown, in which Matt gained his second win over Jeff.
 As part of the 2009 WWE draft, Matt was drafted to the Raw brand on the April 13 episode of Raw.
-Despite this, the brothers faced each other in an "I Quit" match at Backlash, which Jeff won.
-Matt also interfered in Jeff's World Heavyweight Championship match at Judgment Day, preventing him from winning the championship.
+Despite this, the brothers faced each other in an "I Quit" match at Backlash on April 26, which Jeff won.
+Matt also interfered in Jeff's World Heavyweight Championship match against Edge at Judgment Day on May 17, preventing him from winning the championship.

 On the August 21 episode of SmackDown, Jeff (then the World Heavyweight Champion) and Matt reunited as the Hardys and teamed with John Morrison in a six-man tag team match to defeat CM Punk and The Hart Dynasty.
 The following week, Jeff lost a "Loser Leaves the WWE" steel cage match to CM Punk, resulting in him leaving the company.
-Over a year later, on October 15, 2010, WWE announced that Matt had been released from his contract, with Matt later stating that his release had been in effect two weeks before WWE made the announcement.
+Over a year later, on October 15, 2010, Matt requested and was granted his release from his contract with WWE.